 The Lock Strike and Auxiliary outputs, as well as the REX input, are not located on the unit, eliminating the possibility of unauthorized entry to the restricted area.

-The use of a proximity card is for the AYC-Q64 model only.
+The use of a proximity card is not relevant for the AYC-E55 model.

 5.1 Normal, Secure, and Master Users